International relations (1814–1919): Crimean War

 The Crimean War (1853–1856) was fought between Russia on the one hand and an alliance of Great Britain, France, Sardinia, and the Ottoman Empire on the other.
 Russia was defeated.

-In 1851, France under Emperor Napoleon III compelled the Sublime Porte (the Ottoman government) to recognize it as the protector of Christian sites in the Holy Land.
+In 1851, France under President Louis-Napoleon Bonaparte compelled the Sublime Porte (the Ottoman government) to recognize it as the protector of Christian sites in the Holy Land.
 Russia denounced this claim, since it claimed to be the protector of all Eastern Orthodox Christians in the Ottoman Empire.
 France sent its fleet to the Black Sea; Russia responded with its own show of force.
-In 1851, Russia sent troops into the Ottoman provinces of Moldavia and Wallachia.
+In 1853, Russia sent troops into the Danubian Principalities of Moldavia and Wallachia.
 Britain, now fearing for the security of the Ottoman Empire, sent a fleet to join with the French expecting the Russians would back down.
 Diplomatic efforts failed.
-The Sultan declared war against Russia in October 1851.
+The Sultan declared war against Russia in October 1853.
 Following an Ottoman naval disaster in November, Britain and France declared war against Russia.
 Most of the battles took place in the Crimean peninsula, which the Allies finally seized.

 Russia was defeated and was forced to accept the Treaty of Paris, signed on 30 March 1856, ending the war.
 The Powers promised to respect Ottoman independence and territorial integrity.
 Russia gave up a little land and relinquished its claim to a protectorate over the Christians in the Ottoman domains.
-In a major blow to Russian power and prestige, the Black Sea was demilitarized, and an international commission was set up to guarantee freedom of commerce and navigation on the Danube River.
+In a major blow to Russian power and prestige, the Black Sea was demilitarized, and an international commission was set up to guarantee freedom of commerce and navigation on the Danube river.
 Moldavia and Wallachia remained under nominal Ottoman rule, but would be granted independent constitutions and national assemblies.

 New rules of wartime commerce were set out: (1) privateering was illegal; (2) a neutral flag covered enemy goods except contraband; (3) neutral goods, except contraband, were not liable to capture under an enemy flag; (4) a blockade, to be legal, had to be effective.

 The war helped modernize warfare by introducing major new technologies such as railways, the telegraph, and modern nursing methods.
 In the long run the war marked a turning point in Russian domestic and foreign policy.
 The Imperial Russian Army demonstrated its weakness, its poor leadership, and its lack of modern weapons and technology.
 Russia's weak economy was unable to fully support its military adventures, so in the future it redirected its attention to much weaker Muslim areas in Central Asia, and left Europe alone.
 Russian intellectuals used the humiliating defeat to demand fundamental reform of the government and social system.
 The war weakened both Russia and Austria, so they could no longer promote stability.
-This opened the way for Napoleon III, Cavour (in Italy) and Otto von Bismarck (in Germany) to launch a series of wars in the 1860s that reshaped Europe.
+This opened the way for Napoleon III, Camillo Benso, Count of Cavour (in Italy) and Otto von Bismarck (in Germany) to launch a series of wars in the 1860s that reshaped Europe.